Fort Worth protest demands justice for Atatiana Jefferson

 Rick Majumdar of NAARPR Dallas called for justice for Atatiana and denounced the decision to not include any African Americans on the jury.
 Majumdar also state that Aaron Dean, when a student at the University of Texas at Arlington, was reprimanded for the sexual assault of another student.

-Fort Worth , pts ajumdar stated, “Justice has been denied for three years, how many times has this trial been pushed back, how many times?
+Rick Majumdar stated, “Justice has been denied for three years, how many times has this trial been pushed back, how many times?
 Six times this case has been pushed back.
 That's not right!"

 Majumdar continued, “We are out here today to say that justice may be delayed but it will not be denied.
 Aaron Dean must go to jail.
 We don't want killer cops on these streets.”